ekliao/EricLiaoDigitalGarden/src/site/notes/_attachments/gpt-archive/ChatGPT - Bing - Bard 3-way Knockout in explaining a legal concept.md

 {"dg-publish":true,"permalink":"/attachments/gpt-archive/chat-gpt-bing-bard-3-way-knockout-in-explaining-a-legal-concept/","noteIcon":"2","created":"","updated":""}
 ---

 I am beginning to prefer Bard's more structured answer over OpenAI's bot, which committed a ridiculous arithmetic error, thinking 6 months minus 90 days is 4 months and 21 days!
-Well, glad that it is not the judge in this case.
+Too bad Google decided to disable Bard's ability translate, which isn't that big a deal as long as it continues to provide useful responses.

 Bing excels in providing source links from the get go and that feels like a breath of fresh air, but it usually gives the shortest answer.